rkdev89/CenttripTest/README.md

 **Installation**

 Clone the repository to your local machine.
-Open the solution in Visual Studio or your preferred C# IDE.
+Open the solution in Visual Studio 2022.
 Build the solution to ensure all dependencies are resolved.
 Run the application.